cognitedata/transformations-cli/migrationguide.md

 ```

 ### Start using the new manifest format:
-Although we provide backward compatibility with `legacy` flag, we recommend using the new manifest format:
+Although we provide backward compatibility with the `legacy` flag, we recommend using the new manifest format as:
 - It has an improved structure
 - It will be maintained with new functionalities and properties
 - It leaves whether to use environment variables or actual values for manifest fields to the user.
 So it is flexible.

-The following sections show migrating different manifest properties:
+The following sections show the requirements for migrating the different fields of the manifest:

 #### Migrate `name`:
 - No changes required.